-William Paterson b.
-1855 was recorded as William Hossack in the 1861 census.
+His son William Paterson b.
+26 Dec 1855 was recorded as William Hossack in the 1861 census.
 Also confirmed a DNA match between an ancestor of his aunt Elspeth Hossack Henderson and Tom Paterson

-Mary Bartlet was the illegitimate daughter of William Bartlet who owned Banff Brewery.
+Mary Bartlet was the illegitimate daughter of William Bartlet who owned Banff Brewery and had a son William Bartlett Hossack born 9 Nov 1856.
 Young William registered his step-father, John Adamson's death.
 Adamson had presented his Will to the Sheriff court and left a great deal to his daughter.
 She became something of a property owner, but seems to have had a drink problem after Adamson died and died herself at 59, a wealthy woman.

 Ann used the name KELLAS in 1851, MILTON in 1861 and 1871 but reverted back to using PATERSON in 1881.
 In 1901 she was aged 71 at 41 High Shore, Banff with her daughter Annabella (age 38), grandaughter, Mary Jane Cormack (age 8) and grandson William (age 5)